 Here’s a thought: Grow a spine and say HELL NO.

 Who do these people think they are hitting you up for a favor when they haven’t done one thing to maintain the relationship with you?
-I mean seriously how disengaged can one be?
+I mean seriously how can somebody be so disengaged?

 What?
 You’ve found yourself doing this exact same thing from time to time?
 Trying to leverage your network for a favor when you had no business or more to the point…RIGHT…to ask for one?

 Well isn’t this awkward.
 I mean I had no idea.
 How could you!
 Haven’t I trained you better than this?

 I guess that is why your network thinks you suck.

 You my friend are what we like to call a network abuser.
 You use your network when it’s convenient for you and you have an immediate need but the rest of the time you simply ignore your it.
 And yes, that makes you the suckiest of sucky people.

 Think about the last year.
 How many favors have you been asked to perform by people you barely know in your network?
 How many favors did you ask for from people you barely know?